rbenv/rbenv/README.md

 ### Installing Ruby versions

 The `rbenv install` command does not ship with rbenv out-of-the-box, but is provided by the [ruby-build][] plugin.

-If you already installed ruby-build either via your package manager or as part of "Basic GitHub checkout", you should be able to:
+Before attempting to install Ruby, **check that [your build environment](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment) has the necessary tools and libraries**.
+Then:

 ```sh
 # list latest stable versions: